 Long clusters of cables will be taped together every few metres to prevent them spreading out and potentially falling.

 Signage, enforced by Event Stewards and Doorsafe will restrict attendees without passes from going up to Vanbrugh first floor to ensure YSTV, URY and others are not harassed.

+Users of the jib must receive training from John Caine beforehand, such that he is confident to their competence.

 Appendix A: Cabling Diagram